Stefouch/sebedius-yearzero-discord-bot/README.md

 The literal and graphical information presented with this bot about *Mutant: Year Zero*, *Forbidden Lands* & *ALIEN*, including the textures, is copyright *Fria Ligan / Free League Publishing*.
 This bot is not produced by, endorsed by, supported by, or affiliated with *Fria Ligan*.

-The bot's JS source code is under MIT license.
+The bot's JavasScript source code is under MIT license.

 The dice images are courtery of several people.
 Thanks to them for sharing them!